ei-thandar-phyu/employee-attendance-django-pj/README.md

 - 📝 Admins' own leave requests are auto-approved if not submitted to a designated reviewer.
 - 🏢 Admin users may or may not belong to a specific department.
 The system supports both use cases.
 - 🌍 View attendance and leave records across all departments
-- 👥 View leave request history (who requested, who approved)
+- 👥 View leave request history
 - ➕ Add new employees
 - ✏️ Edit employee data (except username, email, password)
 - 🗑️ Delete employees (Admin accounts cannot be deleted)